vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 | ```11.222.33.444._spf.yourdomain.com``` | ```A```    | ```127.0.0.2``` |
 | ```11.222.33.444._spf.yourdomain.com``` | ```TXT```  | ```Internal```  |

-You can repeat this for an unlimited number of IP addresses.
+You can repeat this process for each IP address you need to add.

 If you’re not comfortable with setting a source in public DNS, this option is ***optional*** for the above SPF macro.
 In my opinion, there should be no security concerns if you use a minimal listed source, such as _vendor name_ or _internal_.
 For the internal value (if you are using an Azure VM), you can check in Azure which PIP is bound to a NIC for example.
 Also, the IP addresses are not directly visible using this SPF macro, as you can see in the SPF record from step 1.
 So the direct hostname is not easy to guess, and the purpose of these systems is probably already easy to identify in other ways, such as an Nmap scan for open ports.

 ## In summary
-1. The main SPF record is cleaned up with 5 DNS lookups, this with segment your vendors and email streams with subdomains.
+1. The main SPF record is cleaned up by deleting 6 DNS lookups, this with segmenting your vendors and email streams with subdomains.
 2. We deleted the ```mx``` DNS lookup because of a duplicate mechanism.
 3. We have a good and secure way to add an unlimited number of IP addresses to the SPF record using an SPF macro.

-The cleaned SPF record has only 4 DNS lookups instead of 9 DNS lookups before cleaning:
+Instead of 9 DNS lookups before cleaning, the cleaned SPF record has only 4 DNS lookups with an SPF macro:
 ```
-v=spf1 exists:%{i}._spf.yourdomain.com include:spf.protection.outlook.com include:_spf.app1.com include:_spf.app2.com -all
+v=spf1 exists:%{i}._spf.yourdomain.com include:spf.protection.outlook.com include:_spf.app1.com -all
 ```

 ## Lastly
 For the future of your SPF record, add IP addresses to your main SPF record using the SPF macro we set up, and choose carefully if a SaaS application should be sent through a subdomain instead of your main domain.
+Also, make it a habit to monitor your SPF record frequently.

 ## Reference
 - [dmarcian SPF best practices](https://dmarcian.com/spf-best-practices/)